HeardLibrary/mapping-berlin/cloudant-and-postman.md

-##How to Post your Points to the Map
+##Let's Map!

 By now, you should have reached a point where you are comfortable with writing and editing GeoJSON.
 Before we can add them to the map, we need to make sure that we include information to help make our points searchable.
 You will accomplish this by adding a key and value to you GeoJSON that helps us identify them as your new points.
-To do this, we will add a key called "series" and a value of "Test"
+To do this, we will add a key called "tour" and a value of "Test"

 Your GeoJSON should look similar to the code shown below.